-Jupiter was founded in 1985 and has grown to become one of the most respected fund management groups in the UK, managing £24.5 billion across equity and other asset classes.
+Jupiter was founded in 1985 and has grown to become one of the most respected fund management groups in the UK, managing £24.2 billion (as at 31 March 2012) across equity and other asset classes.
 In 2007, Jupiter became majority owned by its employees.
 In June 2010, Jupiter's holding company (the company that owns it and other businesses in their group), Jupiter Fund Management plc, was listed on the London Stock Exchange.

 Jupiter acts on behalf of clients ranging from pension funds and larger charities to asset managers, government organisations, businesses, local authorities, and private individuals.
-Jupiter manages assets across a wide range of international and UKbased mutual funds, multi-manager products and hedge funds.
+Jupiter manages assets across a wide range of international and UK-based mutual funds, multi-manager products and hedge funds.
 These assets include portfolios that focus on specific markets such as the UK, Europe, Asia and emerging markets in Europe, as well as specialist asset classes such as socially responsible investments (SRI), financials and global equities.
-Aim